Tjosh007/alx-system_engineering-devops/0x00-shell_basics/README.md

-Task to Display current directory contents
+Task to Create a script that creates a directory named my_first_directory in the /tmp/ directory